-One of the best ways to enjoy Kawayu Onsen is to soak in the soft evening light while watching the warm mist from the river rise slowly into the clean mountian air.
-You can dig your own bathor bathe in an prepared one.
+One of the best ways to enjoy Kawayu Onsen is to soak in the soft evening light while watching the warm mist from the river rise slowly into the clean mountain air.
+You can dig your own bath or bathe in a prepared one.

 Kawayu Onsen is perfect for a visit all year round.
 If you come in the winter months, don’t miss the giant Sennin-buro bath.
 Summer is perfect for cooling down with a swim.
 Spring and fall colors are best viewed relaxing from water level.